-The French Bulldog, also referred to as the ‘Frenchie’, can be perfect canine companions.
-They have the innate ability to make people laugh; hence, they are also often called clown dogs.
-The French Bulldogs have taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
-Despite the increasing popularity of the breed, not many people know that the breed can suffer from hereditary health problems.
+The French bulldog is known to have the innate ability to make people laugh; hence, they are also often called clown dogs.
+The French bulldog has taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
+Despite the rising popularity of the breed, not many people know that the breed can suffer from hereditary French Bulldog health problems.

-Are French Bulldogs prone to health problems?
+Are French bulldogs prone to health issues?
 Just like any other brachycephalic or short-muzzled breeds, they are susceptible to certain diseases from selective breeding to produce dogs having extreme brachycephalia features.

 Allergies on French bulldogs

 Chronic allergies are usually observed in Frenchies and may manifest from either food allergy or environmental allergy.

 A food allergy happens when the dog’s immune system mistakenly thinks that the food your dog consumed is foreign bodies.
 The immune system then attacks it by producing antibodies.
 The allergic reaction is then manifested, like itchy skin.
 Beware of the following food that can cause food allergies:

 - Chicken eggs

 This type of allergy can be contracted from physical contact or exposure to certain allergens.
 Hypersensitive canines are the most vulnerable.
 Beware of the following: